 The country is marketed the following geographical coordinates: Latitude from about N53 31 to about N3 50 Longitude from E73 40 to 135 05

 The climate in China is generally moderate with four distinct seasons, so it is a favorable place for habitation and living.
-In most areas it’s cold and dry in winter, with great differences through the south to the north, while it’s hot and humid in summer, with little differences between the south and the north.
+In most areas, it’s cold and dry in winter, with significant differences through the south to the north, while it’s hot and humid in summer, with little differences between the south and the north.
 Precipitation decreases from the southeast coast to the northwest inland gradually.

 China has the world largest population.
-By the end of 2010, there are 1.392 billion people (not including the population in Hong Kong Special Administrative Region, Macao Special Administrative Region and Taiwan province) in China, taking up one fifth of the world population.
-China is also one of the countries with relatively high population density in the world.
+By the end of 2010, there are 1.392 billion people (not including the people in Hong Kong Special Administrative Region, Macao Special Administrative Region, and Taiwan province) in China, taking up one-fifth of the world population.
+China is also one of the countries with a relatively high population density in the world.

 China has since ancient times been a united multi-ethnic country.
-After the foundation of People’s Republic of China, there are total 56 ethnic groups officially recognized by the central government, the largest being the Han ethnic group.
+After the foundation of the People’s Republic of China, there is a total of 56 ethnic groups officially recognized by the central government, the largest being the Han ethnic group.

 The standard language in China is Mandarin Chinese, a universal language used by every ethnic group.
-The state council announced in February 6, 1956 that mandarin should be promoted and supplemented the concept of mandarin: Mandarin has Beijing pronunciation as its standard pronunciation, northern dialect as its basic dialect, and the typical modern vernacular Chinese as its grammatical standard.
+The state council announced on February 6, 1956, that Mandarin should be promoted and supplemented the concept of mandarin: Mandarin has Beijing pronunciation as its standard pronunciation, northern dialect as its primary dialect, and the typical modern vernacular Chinese as its grammatical standard.

-In addition to mandarin there are 80 languages in this multinational and multilingual nation.
-Most minorities have their own languages.
-Even for Chinese itself, almost every region has its own dialect, which can be very different from each other.
-Local people talk in their own dialects while learn Mandarin at school.
+In addition to Mandarin, there are 80 languages in this multinational and multilingual nation.
+Most minorities have their languages.
+Even for Chinese itself, almost every region has its dialect, which can be very different from each other.
+Local people talk in their dialects while learning Mandarin at school.